Yasaman-k/todo-app/README.md

 ### What I used
 - composition api
 - ref
-- json-server to save data in json files
+- json-server to save data in json files and Fake REST API

 ### Challenges
 - automaticlly refresh page when crud data